dsernst/jobquery-server/README.md

 # jobQuery Server

-RESTful API backend for [jobQuery](http://jqapp.azurewebsites.net/)
+RESTful API backend for [jobQuery](http://jobqueryclient.azurewebsites.net/)

+## Usage
+See the [client README](https://github.com/jobquery-enhance/jobquery-client#how-to-run-locally) for full instructions.
+1. Install dependencies with `npm install`.
+2. Start your local instance of MongoDB (`mongod`).
+3. Start the server by typing `node server.js` in the root folder.

 ## Features